Free CNA Practice Test 2026 Official State and National Nurse Aide Exams

 • Washington

-You must pass both the clinical skills and written exams within 2 years of your first passed test date.
-If you do not pass both parts of the exam within 2 years, you will have to take both exams again to be certified.
-If you fail either the clinical skills or written exam 3 times, you will be required to attend a state-approved training program before testing on both parts of the exam again.
+You must pass the clinical skills and written exams within two years of your first test date.
+If you do not pass both parts of the exam within 2 years, you must retake both to be certified.
+If you fail the clinical skills or written exam three times, you must attend a state-approved training program before testing on both parts of the exam again.

 Eligibility

-Individuals must be at least 18-years-old or have a high school diploma or equal to “challenge” the exam without completion of an approved training program.
+Individuals must be at least 18 years old, have a high school diploma, or be able to “challenge” the exam without completing an approved training program.

 Exam Content

-The Florida Certified Nursing Assistant (CNA) Exam consists of two separate tests: The Clinical Skills Test and the Written (Knowledge) Test.
-You are not required to pass one test before taking the other.
-However, first-time testers must register for both tests.
+The Florida Certified Nursing Assistant (CNA) Exam consists of two separate tests: the Clinical Skills Test and the Written (Knowledge) Test.
+You are not required to pass one test before taking the other; however, first-time testers must register for both.

 The Prometric CNA test outline covers the following states: